 12. Visit a cat café

 We all love a furry friend so why not have your coffee with a bunch of cats.
 Do you know of a more perfect way to start your day?
-The Cat Lounge was the first ever cat café in New Zealand.
+The Cat Lounge was the first ever cat café in New Zealand and one of the things you must do in Auckland.
 There’re 20 resident cats who have all been rescued from rescue charity organisations.
 You can come here just for a cuddle and a drink or bring your laptop and do some work with a cat on your lap!
 Its recommend that you book first to make sure you grab a spot in the cat café as its quite a popular place.
 You can book here.